Knitting Wars: Addi vs KnitProPublished on 28 March 2019 By Siân 3 min read

 I knit with Addi bamboo and metal needles.
 For really small, tight knitting, such as toys, you can’t beat Addi metal needles." - Natalia

-Our favorite Addi metal needles
+Our favourite Addi metal needles

 I prefer the Addi bamboo to KnitPro Symfonie, mostly for their blunt tips.
 I knit continental style, and I will split the yarn a lot with my right needle, if the point is too sharp.
 The blunt tip of an Addi bamboo needle is perfect for pushing the yarn aside without splitting it.
 I also like the feel of them in my hands: they feel warmer than KnitPro, and you don’t always want your needle to be super slippy.
 I do find the bamboo needles need a little sanding after some use, to get them smooth again.